mmu-webdesign/l5-portfolio-template/5_QA_and_The_Guide/quality_audit.md

 ## SEO

-Your metadata (titles, meta description, link text, use of headings, use of keywords in your text).
+Review your metadata (Checkbot will help)  including page titles, meta description, link text, use of headings, use of keywords in your text.